 3. Bruised Apple

 If you’re a book or record lover, go see what treasures are hidden at Bruised Apple Books.
 This store has been buying, selling, and trading used books since 1993, offering books both in and out of print.
 You can also browse their extensive collection of movies, records, CDs, and maps of the Hudson Valley.
 When you’re in the store, look for the hidden clippings and letters that decorate the walls!
+This is one of our favorite places to visit in Westchester County.

 4. KinoSaito Museum